Rohirrim2050/librarycatalog/api/README.md

 ../api/src/main/java/com/librarycatalog/api/LibraryCatalogApiApplication.java
 ```

 - Locate this folder in your IDE and right-click **Run As** then **JUnit Test**.
 Run the test from the folder level.
-If there is a failure in one of the tests, go to the data files stated above and remove the newly-added lines.
+If there is a failure in one of the tests, stop the application.
+Go to the data files stated above and remove the newly-added lines.
 Then, run the tests again.

 ```
 ../api/src/test/java/com/librarycatalog/api/controller